Ishaan-0/StockPred-FullStack/README.md

 To use the algorithm:

 1. Clone the repository to your local machine.
-2. Install the required dependencies.
+2. Follow the steps listed in frontend/README.md and backend/README.md
 3. Run the prediction script with appropriate parameters.